jeffreyCarlLong/TMwR/08-feature-engineering.md

 Different models have different preprocessing requirements and some, such as tree-based models, require very little preprocessing at all.
 Appendix \@ref(pre-proc-table) contains a small table of recommended preprocessing techniques for different models.
 :::

-In this chapter, we introduce the [`r pkg(recipes)`](https://recipes.tidymodels.org/) package which you can use to combine different feature engineering and preprocessing tasks into a single object and then apply these transformations to different data sets.
+In this chapter, we introduce the [<span class="pkg">recipes</span>](https://recipes.tidymodels.org/) package which you can use to combine different feature engineering and preprocessing tasks into a single object and then apply these transformations to different data sets.

 This chapter uses the Ames housing data and the R objects created in the book so far, as summarized in Section \@ref(workflows-summary).